Artist Submissions

 In 1971, John Ikeda established a studio pottery in Lethbridge, Alberta shortly after graduation from the University of Lethbridge, with a BA in Fine Arts.
 Creating functional pottery and sculpture in high-fired stoneware and porcelain in his studio in 1978, he moved east and established his current studio in St. Bernardin, Ontario.
 Set in a rural setting close to nature, the adventure of acquiring unfamiliar practical skills of carpentry, plumbing, electrical mechanics, arboriculture horticulture, and firewood processing is a challenge for the artist.
 However, it is rewarding for the goal of self-reliance and seeking a meaningful personal integration in the creation of a life and of art.

-Juana Berinstein is a ceramic artist and systems change leader whose identity as an immigrant, queer, Latinx (Argentine) and Jewish maker reflects themes of social justice in her work.
-Berinstein has an undergraduate degree in Women and Gender Studies and a Master’s Degree in Communication and Culture.
-She has been an artist in residence at Medalta Historic Clay District.
-She lives in Toronto with her partner and two children.
+Juana Berinstein is a ceramic artist whose identity as an immigrant, queer, Latinx (Argentine), and Jewish maker is reflected through themes of social justice in her work.
+Juana was an artist in residence at Medalta Historic Clay District.

 Julie Moon is a Toronto-based ceramic artist whose practice is deeply rooting in the process of making.
 Her work ranges from figurative and abstract sculpture to functional pottery and accessories.
 Julie graduated from the Material Art and Design Program at OCAD University in 2005 and received her MFA from the New York State College of Ceramics at Alfred University in 2010.
 She has exhibited extensively in Toronto and the US.